trailofbits/cb-multios/cqe-challenges/NRFIN_00005/README.md

 I consider pov-2 to be a red herring.
 The use of the START OVER menu option will directly cause the CB to segfault/core.
 This is reasonably easy to find and I expect the competitor CRS's to vary on their root cause analysis.
 In the one case, they may choose to patch out the START OVER option.
 Which is fine, it is not being tested in any pollers.

 The support directory contains a few items used to generate pov-1 and pov-2.
-First, the findpov1.py script is used to determine at which inital cgc_index of pi the automated player PRNG should start.
-The first successful cgc_index is 598:
+First, the findpov1.py script is used to determine at which inital index of pi the automated player PRNG should start.
+The first successful index is 598:

-`SUCCESS: player_char: P, pi_cgc_index: 598, scores: p=257/c=257`
+`SUCCESS: player_char: P, pi_index: 598, scores: p=257/c=257`

 So, support/genpov1 is the state machine code used to generate pov-1.xml with the player's PRNG starting at the 598th digit of pi.

 Because of some unkown extensive overhead in cb-server, I had to make a small change to cb-test to get it fully process pov-1.
-Acgc_round line 146 of cb-test where the parameters are listed for cb-server, I had to add a sufficiently large timeout parameter ('-t', '130').
+Around line 146 of cb-test where the parameters are listed for cb-server, I had to add a sufficiently large timeout parameter ('-t', '130').

 It takes just over 2 mins to run pov-1.xml, so the cb-server timeout has to be increased in order for the test to complete properly.
 A timeout of 130 seconds works in testing.